Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `hasDurability`

+*Read-only*.
 Whether the weapon type has durability.
 Thrown weapons and ammunition are used once fired, and therefore do not use durability.

 **Returns**: